 As we’ve discussed before, free Wi-Fi has a host of its own security issues.
 It’s easy for network owners to monitor your activity, and even easier for outsiders and hackers to target the computer you use on the network.
 This goes double if you use free public Wi-Fi to shop or make purchases.
 Our advice?
 Wait to shop or bank until you’re on a secure network.

 If you can’t wait, you mask your network activity with a VPN.
 We recommend ExpressVPN to hide your identity, protect your devices through encryption and keep hackers out.
+Get three months free when you sign up for one year at ExpressVPN.com/Kim.

 5. Evil emails infiltrating your inbox